-Do the Tunnel Tour on Georges Island in Halifax and enjoy a Parks Canada Perfect Picnic
+Do the Tunnel Tour on Georges Island and enjoy a Parks Canada Perfect Picnic

 Be sure to order the Parks Canada Perfect Picnic before you go so you can savour a lobster roll, ploughman’s lunch or caprese focaccia while enjoying the view of downtown Halifax from one of the Parks Canada red chairs.

 Note: To get to Georges Island take a private boat, kayak or canoe or book a trip with Murphy’s On the Water.

 If you want a fun, fast paced one-hour tour of the Halifax Harbour (and part of the downtown), sign up for the popular Halifax Hopper Tour.

 It’s a little different than most harbour tours as its on an amphibious vehicle.
 Start off on the streets of Halifax – and finish with a giant splash into the Halifax Harbour.
 See some of the famous city sights by bus and by boat – expertly narrated with a dose of humour.